nwg-piotr/nwg-iso/README.md

 The mouse pointer, however, well be sluggish and slow-reacting.
 I highly recommend testing on real hardware.
 If you still want to test on a VM, remember to enable 3D acceleration and EFI.

-## Known issues

-After you start the Hyprland session for the first time, the nwg-shell config utility may run more than one instance.
-I have no clue how why it happens.
-For now just close spare windows.
-It should not happen again on consecutive launches.

 ## Contact

 See my [GitHub profile](https://github.com/nwg-piotr) for contact info.